historic-trails/website/docs/sites/alexander-majors-house.md

 ## Location
 The house is situated approximately sixteen feet from the Missouri-Kansas border, which--at the time of construction--also served as the  western boundary of the United States.[^NPSFormi]  Majors, an astute businessman, chose a strategic location for his homestead; Kansas Territory was not yet a state, meaning that Majors owed no taxes on his corrals, grazing lands, oxen pens, barns, wagons, and blacksmith shops.
 The Santa Fe Trail also ran right past the property, granting Majors and his firm easy access to one of their economic lifelines.[^WornallMajorsHouseMuseumsii]

-## Majors' House
-{% include figure.html
-  class="img-right"
-  width="25%"
-  caption="The Alexander Majors House and its grounds. [source](https://dnr.mo.gov/shpo/nps-nr/70000335.pdf)" image-url="alexander-majors-house-site-plan.PNG"
-%}

-The house was built in 1856 on a 300-acre farmstead on the Missouri-Kansas border.
-This property served both as family home and headquarters for Majors' freighting company.[^WPAGuide1998iv] Two years later, when the contract system changed and Majors' wife died, he remarried and moved his family to Nebraska City to oversee shipments to Utah; he gave away the state line property to his daughter Rebecca. [^Morton2012e][^WPAGuide1998v]

 ## Who Was Alexander Majors?

 Alexander Majors (1814-1900) was born in Kentucky and moved with his parents, Laurania and Benjamin Majors, to Lafayette County, Missouri in 1819; they later moved to Jackson County.[^WPAGuide1998ii] In 1827, Majors' father returned to farming after trying his hand at silver mining.
 His tales impressed upon the younger Majors the numerous possibilities beyond the American frontier, inspiring Alexander to explore the developing Santa Fe Trail.
 At the age of 21, Majors was married to Katherine Stalcup and together they joined his father's farming operation.[^Morton2012a]Since he had no son to help around the farm, Alexander looked for other ways to make a living. [^Godfrey1994i]